Breed Facts

 Mountain Pleasure Horse

-As a landrace, the Mountain Pleasure is variable in type, with some horses having distinctively Spanish features and others resembling the larger, modern breeds.
-Consistent among all is a smooth four-beat gait that replaces the trot.
-The horses stand 14.2 to 15.2 hands (58–62″) at the withers and weigh 850 to 950 pounds.
-Most of the solid colors known in horses occur in the breed, including grays and roans.
+Consistent among all types is a smooth four-beat gait that replaces the trot.
+The horses stand 14.2-15.2 hands (58–62″) at the withers and weigh 850 to 950 lbs.
+Most of the solid colors known in horses occur in the breed, including gray and roan.

 Did you know: